XentroxEE-Nutrizio/about/README.md

 more at: https://hrcak.srce.hr/file/130655

-Modern concept and teachings of Petar Nutrizio Grisogono and his group principally today would focus on application of terraforming concepts that would boost CO2 and other greenhouse gas emmisionas in form of soil Co2 sequastration by boosting SOC - Soil Organic Carbon.
+Modern concept and teachings of Petar Nutrizio Grisogono and his group principally today would focus on application of terraforming concepts that would boost CO2 and other greenhouse gas emmisions in form of soil CO2 sequastration (storage or capture) by boosting SOC - Soil Organic Carbon.
 Example of one such measure is already mentioned seeding of nitrogen fixators with small footpring such as miniature growth
 Trifolium Repens var Pipolina - experimentally gron in Opuzen ad cover crop on future SOC-derived carbon credits scheme.